 Case studies with failed components from real-world engineering systems/devices:

-- case studies will be developed taking examples from aerospace engineering, biomedical device engineering and microelectronics
+- case studies will be developed taking examples from biomedical device engineering and functional materials engineering

-- some other case studies could be developed from cutting-edge research studies/investigations (in areas of solar PV, battery/energy storage and extreme environments) as more in-depth structural mechanics analysis and involving more hands-on activities or demonstration using more advanced concepts
+- some other case studies could be developed from cutting-edge research studies/investigations as more in-depth structural mechanics analysis and involving more hands-on activities or demonstration using more advanced concepts

 - advanced fracture testing (which could include the time-dependence as well as temperature-dependence) on real engineering materials (metals, polymers, ceramics, composites)

 - alternative sessions which could also involve reverse engineering of existing devices/systems or advanced failure analysis of selected devices/systems

 - Title: Advanced Mechanics of Materials and Applied Elasticity, 5th Ed.